 He continued to describe a day on set in a show where he played Chuck Bartowski in Chuck.
-This particular day on set started very early in the morning and the scene took place in bed in Chuck’s bedroom with his girlfriend.
-Levi had very little sleep from the previous day, much less needing to awaken early for work.
+This particular day on set started very early in the morning, and the scene occurred in the bed in Chuck’s bedroom with his girlfriend.
+Levi had very little sleep from the previous day, much less needing to wake early for work.

-After realizing what was happening in the moment, he jumped up from his half-slumber and immediately began his scripted line.
+After realizing what was happening, he jumped up from his half-slumber and immediately began his scripted line.

 Out of confusion, the crew quietly questioned what Levi did.
-After he awakened, surprise left and the crew became positively impressed with Levi’s so-called “acting skills”.
+After he awakened, the surprise left, and the crew became positively impressed with Levi’s so-called “acting skills”.
 Levi and his co-star laughed about it after the scene was finished.

-Throughout the duration of the panel, Levi discusses mental disorders/health, a character he voices in Disney’s Tangled as Flynn Rider, and showing the crowd how enthusiastic, energetic, and genuine he is.
+Throughout the panel, Levi discusses mental disorders/health, a character he voices in Disney’s Tangled as Flynn Rider, and shows the crowd how enthusiastic, energetic, and genuine he is.